yanwengong/cancer_systems_biology_short_course.github.io/README.md

 ## Basic command line commands
 * pwd: get the current working directory/folder
+* ls: list the files/subfolders under the current folder
 * cd: get into one directory
 * mkdir: make a new directory
 * cp: make a copy